kanboard/documentation/source/developer_guide/faq.rst

 -------------------------------------------------

 - The bug tracker should be reserved only for bug reports.
-- Bug triage takes a lot of times.
+- Bug triage takes a lot of time.
 - If you have a question or if you need help, go to the `forum <https://github.com/kanboard/forum/issues>`_.

 How to make a bug report?